Guéridon service

-Gueridon service, also more rarely known as tableside service, is a form of food and beverage service in which dishes are prepared, finished, or flambéed by service staff at the diner's table.
-The practice involves a specially designed mobile cart, called a guéridon, which functions as a portable workstation for tasks such as carving meat, filleting fish, tossing salads, and creating elaborate desserts.
-This style of service is primarily found in fine dining establishments with an à la carte menu and is characterized by its theatricality, showmanship, and high level of guest interaction.
+Guéridon service, sometimes known as tableside service, is a form of food and beverage service where dishes are prepared, finished, or flambéed by service staff at the diner's table.
+The practice involves a specially designed mobile serving cart called a guéridon trolley or just guéridon.
+The cart functions as a portable workstation for tasks such as carving meat, filleting fish, tossing salads, and creating desserts.
+This style of service is primarily found in fine dining establishments with an à la carte menu and is characterized by its high level of guest interaction and theatrical performance.

-The core of guéridon service is the transfer of culinary production from the kitchen to the dining room.
-This transforms the meal into a performance, engaging guests through the sights, sounds, and aromas of tableside preparation.
-It is distinguished from service à la russe, its historical predecessor, which typically involves tableside carving but lacks the more complex cooking and flambéing elements that define modern guéridon service.
+It is distinguished from its historical predecessor, service à la russe, which typically involves sideboard (guéridon) carving, by the introduction of more complex cooking and flambéing techniques after World War I in the deluxe restaurants of France.

-Etymology and history
+History

 The guéridon furniture

 The term guéridon originally referred to a piece of French furniture.
 In 17th-century France and Italy, a guéridon was a small, often circular-topped stand or table used to hold a candelabra or vase.
 The name is believed to have originated from Guéridon, a recurring stock character in 17th-century French farces and popular songs.
-This small, mobile piece of furniture was later adapted by the restaurant industry to create the modern service trolley.
+This small, mobile piece of furniture was later adapted by restaurants to create the guéridon trolley.

 Evolution from service à la Russe

-The methodological basis for guéridon service is service à la russe (Russian service), which was introduced to Paris around 1810 by Russian ambassador Prince Alexander Kurakin.
+The historical predecessor of guéridon service is service à la russe (Russian service), which was introduced to Paris around 1810 by Russian ambassador Prince Alexander Kurakin.
 This style was a major departure from the traditional service à la française, where all dishes were placed on the table at once.
 In Russian service, meals were served in sequential courses.
 Large joints of meat or whole fish were first presented to the guests, then taken to a sideboard—the guéridon—to be carved by the staff before being served to each guest individually.

 Rise of tableside theatre

-After World War I, the practice evolved in the deluxe restaurants of France, particularly in Monte Carlo.
-The emphasis shifted from simple carving to more elaborate finishing techniques, including tableside cooking, saucing, and most notably, flambéing.
-This marked the true emergence of guéridon service as a blend of Russian logistical efficiency and French culinary theatre.
-The Edwardian era (1901–1910) was a key period for its popularization, driven by the spectacle of fiery dishes.
+After World War I, the practice evolved in the deluxe restaurants of France, where the emphasis shifted from simple carving to more elaborate finishing techniques, including tableside cooking, saucing, and most notably, flambéing.
+This marked the emergence of guéridon service.
+The Edwardian era (1901–1910) was a key period for its popularization, mainly due to the perceived extravagance of flambéing.

-The creation of Crêpes Suzette is a landmark moment in its history.
-According to the most famous origin story, the dish was invented by accident in 1895 by a young Henri Charpentier at the Café de Paris in Monte Carlo while preparing a dessert for the Prince of Wales (the future King Edward VII).
-The accidental ignition of the cordials in the sauce created a spectacular and successful dish, cementing the association between guéridon service and the dramatic art of flambé.
+Modern revival

+After a decline in the late 20th century due to rising costs and a shift toward casual dining, guéridon service experienced a revival, as part of the rising modern "experience economy".

+Many contemporary restaurants have adopted a curated approach, focusing on one or two signature tableside preparations rather than an extensive menu, allowing them to advertise and exhibit guéridon service to customers seeking it, while minimizing operational costs.